ghnatiuk/consuming-gherkin/presentation/regular_language/01_slide.md

 * The _states_ are determined by the compiler

 !SLIDE
-# Ragel converts expressions into a state machine that reads characters one at a time until it reaches the end of input
+# Ragel clarifies what you are doing when you are working with regular expressions

 !SLIDE center bullets incremental
 # Example: /abc/